thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 | Did we do an acceptable job?      | Verify that the agreed mitigations have been implemented and are effective.
 This validation may involve design reviews, testing, or independent verification by the security team. |

 Everything we've discussed throughout this guide ultimately comes back to these four questions.
-Whether you use STRIDE, PASTA, Story-Driven Threat Modelling, Mozilla's Rapid Risk Assessment, or a process of your own, every successful threat model seeks to answer them thoroughly and honestly.
+Whether you use STRIDE, PASTA, Story-Driven Threat Modeling, Mozilla's Rapid Risk Assessment, or a process of your own, every successful threat model seeks to answer them thoroughly and honestly.

-### Putting It into Practice: A Simple Threat Modelling Exercise
+### Putting It into Practice: A Simple Threat Modeling Exercise

 We've covered the theory, the terminology, the methodologies, and the process.
 Now let's put everything together with a simple example.
 The objective of this exercise isn't to teach another methodology or demonstrate the "correct" way to conduct a threat model.
-Instead, it's to show you how to think during a threat modelling exercise.
+Instead, it's to show you how to think during a threat modeling exercise.
 Throughout this guide, we've introduced concepts such as user stories, abuse stories, threat scenarios, and countermeasures.
 This example simply demonstrates how they fit together in practice.
 You may eventually develop a different workflow that better suits your team, and that's perfectly fine.
 The goal here is simply to provide enough structure that you're never left wondering "okay... where do I even start?"

 ![Alt text](/images/threat-model/2026-07-06-threat-modeling-101.png "demo arch")